Bhuvanswar/Python-intership-task3/README.md

 ## How It Works

 1.Send an HTTP Request: The script first uses the requests library to fetch the HTML content of the news website.
 2.Parse the HTML Content: The script uses BeautifulSoup to parse the HTML and extract the headlines.
-It searches "for <h1>, <h2>, and <h3>" tags that typically contain the headlines.
+It searches for '<h1>, <h2>, and <h3>' tags that typically contain the headlines.
 3.Save Headlines: The extracted headlines are saved in a file called headlines.txt.
 4.Error Handling: If the request fails or the HTML parsing doesn't work as expected, the script handles errors gracefully, allowing you to debug issues.